 An electrologist cannot give you a diagnosis, however we can recognize the symptoms.
 An electrologist can remove unwanted body and facial hair permanently if you do have PCOS.

 How is Polycystic Ovary Syndrome (PCOS) treated?

 Treatment will depend on your symptoms.
 Your endocrinologist or primary physician can determine the best course of action to take in order to alleviate your specific symptoms.
 If your issue is weight, the most successful eating plan is to follow a diabetic healthy eating regimen.
 When you choose carbs, be certain they are complex carbs that won’t raise your blood sugar level.
 If any unwanted hair develops, electrolysis can permanently get rid of unwanted hair.
 Your physician might prescribe medication at times in order to address your medical issues.

 I have both chin hair and acne.
 Can electrolysis help me?

+Facial hair on a woman that is hormonally caused will grow on the corners of the upper lip, chin and neck.
 Waxing and tweezing often exacerbates chin hair on a woman.
-Yanking out the hairs causes repeated irritation which may result in ingrown hairs from hair in the follicle breaking off or a larger diameter of hair growing out of the follicle.
-When a woman has acne on her chin but not on other parts of her face and tweezes hair from her chin, electrolysis treatments may offer relief from the acne.
+Yanking out the hairs causes repeated irritation.
+This may result in ingrown hairs from hair in the follicle breaking off, or a larger diameter of hair growing out of the follicle.
+When a woman has acne on her chin and tweezes the hair, electrolysis treatments may offer relief from the acne.
 After they have stopped tweezing hair from their chin and the hair is properly treated by an electrologist, their skin will clear.
-Usually facial hair on a woman that is hormonally caused will grow in a pattern.
-It starts on the corners of one’s upper lip and on the chin.

 What medications can cause hair growth?